intel-mpx/intel-mpx.github.io/pages/performance.md

 <img class="t20" width="100%" src="{{ site.urlimg }}parsec_var_input_mem.jpg"  alt="Varying inputs - memory (Parsec)">
 <img class="t20" width="100%" src="{{ site.urlimg }}spec_var_input_mem.jpg"    alt="Varying inputs - memory (SPEC)">

-In contrast to performance, the general tendency for memory is overhead reduction when input size increases.
+In contrast to performance which stays roughly the same with bigger inputs, the memory overheads tend to reduce when input size increases.
-It is caused by the fact that all protections have a part of the memory overhead which is constant (e.g., Shadow Memory in Address Sanitizer or Bounds Directory in MPX).
+It is caused by the fact that all protection approaches have a significant part of memory overhead which is *constant* (e.g., Shadow Memory in Address Sanitizer or Bounds Directory in MPX).
-Accordingly, when the memory consumption increases, the share of this part becomes smaller and the overall memory overhead decreases.
+Accordingly, when the memory consumption increases, the share of this constant overhead becomes smaller and the overall memory overhead decreases.

-**Observation 1**: Some benchmarks have a reversed tendency in MPX versions---for both `streamcluster` and `canneal` overhead raises with growth of the input.
+**Observation 1**: Some benchmarks have a reversed tendency in MPX versions---for both `streamcluster` and `canneal` the overhead increases with bigger inputs.
 It means that most of it comes from the dynamic part---Bounds Tables.
-Indeed, if we compare ICC and GCC versions of `streamcluster`, we see that ICC has a stable number of BTs (6 for all inputs) whereas in GCC the amount of BTs grows with the input (8, 11, and 16 BTs).
+Indeed, if we compare ICC and GCC versions of `streamcluster`, we see that ICC has a stable number of BTs (6 for all inputs) whereas in GCC the amount of BTs grows with bigger inputs (8, 11, and 16 BTs).
 Consequently, these two versions have opposite dynamics.

 **Observation 2**: `libquantum` and `dealII` have a bump in AddressSanitizer versions.
-It is caused by the quarantine zone, which may take a lot of space when memory regions are often allocated and freed.
+It is caused by the *quarantine zone* which may take a lot of space when memory regions are constantly allocated and freed.
-Accordingly, when we repeated the experiment with a quarantine zone of a small size (1MB), the dynamics became similar to other benchmarks---the overhead was steadily decreasing.
+To prove it, we repeated the experiment with a quarantine zone of a small size (1MB): the dynamics became similar to other benchmarks, i.e., the overhead was steadily decreasing.

 ## Other statistics